Theory of optimal transport for Lorentzian cost functions: Introduction

 The first one to take notice of the problem of optimal transportation in Lorentzian geometry was \cite{brenier1}.
-Therein a transportation problem is proposed, which only weakly disguised is the problem of transportation between parallel spacelike hyperplanes in Minkowski space with respect to the Lorentzian distance extended by $\infty$.
-Here a strong form of isochronicity is assumed for the support of each measure.
+Therein a transportation problem is proposed, which only weakly disguised is the problem of transportation between parallel spacelike hyperplanes in Minkowski space with respect to the negative Lorentzian distance extended by $\infty$.
+Here a strong form of isochronicity is assumed for the support of each measure, i.e. being supported on level sets of a linear time function.
 Following this formulation \cite{berpue} generalized the problem to a wider class of functions called {\it relativistic costs}, and gave inter alia a solution to the Monge problem while staying in the same basic geometric frame.

 The {\it early universe reconstruction problem}, studied in \cite{br2} and \cite{fr} with methods of optimal transportation, asks whether one can construct the trajectories of masses from the big bang to their present day positions in Robertson-Walker spacetimes.
-A mathematical formulation for general globaly hyperbolic spacetimes would read as follows: Given two measures, one concentrated on a Cauchy hypersurface, the other on the past cone of a point.
-Then what can be said about the trajectories of the minimizers in a dynamical optimal coupling of the two measure? \cite{fr} gives a justification to why the problem can be studied with methods from optimal transportation.
+A mathematical formulation for general globally hyperbolic spacetimes would read as follows: Given two measures, one concentrated on a Cauchy hypersurface, the other on the past cone of a point.
+Then what can be said about the trajectories of the minimizers in a dynamical optimal coupling (see Definition \ref{defdynoptcou}) of the two measures? \cite{fr} gives a justification to why the problem can be studied with methods from optimal transportation.

+The first question that comes to mind when studying a cost function which take an infinite value, such as the cost function considered here, is whether there exists a coupling of two given measures with finite cost.
+This problem was studied in \cite{berpue}.
+Recently in a more systematic approach \cite{eckmil}, \cite{mil} and \cite{eckmil2} have studied the the problem and the causal evolution of measures in Lorentzian geometry.
+Theorem \ref{P2} extends the existing results on the question to a more abstract setting including metric spaces.

-The results in this article generalize the previous approaches to the problem of Lorentzian optimal transportation.
-Further new results on the structure of minimal couplings are given.
-In section \ref{results} the setting and the theorems are described.
-Proofs are given in section \ref{proofs}.
+The other results in this article generalize the previous approaches to the problem of Lorentzian optimal transportation in two directions: The first goal as already mentioned above is the structure of the support of the measures involved, i.e. passing from being supported on surfaces of isochronicity (level sets of time functions) to being distributed in space and time or on achronal sets, see Theorem \ref{intermediateregularity}, \ref{lipreg}, \ref{Thmmonge}, and \ref{Thmmonge2}.
+From the physics point of view this means that observations are not only made at a single point in time but rather over a stretch of time or cannot be brought into the form of a single time parameter.